MysteryPancake/Houdini-Fun/NDC.md

 This is a useful technique I first saw [Entagma use for a raytracer](https://www.youtube.com/watch?v=JmgSq_xdkcs).

-1. Take the frustrum plane above, and subdivide it a bunch.
+1. Take the frustrum plane above and subdivide it a bunch.
 2. Find the projection direction per point.

-Since the frustrum plane is flattened along Z, this is easy.
-Just take our position and subtract the camera position.
+Since the plane is flat along NDC Z, this is easy.
+Just take the position and subtract the camera position.

 ```js
 string cam = chs("cam");